landonjsmith/DitherSpace/README.md

 **DitherSpace** is an open-source clone of the original cyberspace.online dither algorithm.
 It provides real-time, GPU-accelerated dithering using an 8×8 Bayer matrix, grayscale quantization, adjustable pixelation, and customizable color mapping.
 Original Vue-Bayer algorithm courtesy of @unremarkablegarden on GitHub.
+Translated to vanilla JavaScript by Landon J. Smith

 ### Features